GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
-It’s harder than anything else I’ve ever had to do.
+> ### Sometimes we do get taken by surprise.
+For example, when the Internet came along, we had it as a fifth or sixth priority.
 >
-> ~ *Donald Knuth*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts